zhambulovS/product/README.md

-This is a demo version project master's project
+This is a demo version master's project

+How to run project

+cd backend
+venv\Scripts\activate
+cd aicode
+py.exe .\manage.py runserver